Debt Relief OrderCLICK TO APPLY FOR HELP

 - If you qualify for a DRO, you can potentially write off up to £30,000 of unsecured debt.

-- Not all debts qualify to be written off under a Debt Relief order.
-Debts such as student Loans, child support maintenance and magistrates courts fines are ineligible under the scheme.
+- Not all debts qualify to be written off under a DRO.
+Debts such as student loans, child support maintenance and magistrates courts fines are ineligible under the scheme.

 - If you have given away assets, sold goods for less than their value or paid certain creditors in favour of others in the 2 years prior to your DRO application, a DRO could be refused.